feelixe/astro-typesafe-routes/README.md

 ---
 ## Requirements
-Works with Astro version 4 and 5, with a minimum of `4.14.0`.
+Compatible with Astro version 4 and 5, with a minimum of `4.14.0`.

 ## Installation
 1. Add integration: